cedadev/ceda-div-hugo-hinode/content/events/jasmin-conference-2025.md

 ## Venue

 <!-- Could we replace with a better map? -->
+- {{<link "https://www.ukri.org/who-we-are/stfc/facilities/rutherford-appleton-laboratory/how-to-get-to-rutherford-appleton-laboratory/">}}How to get to RAL on the Harwell Campus{{</link>}}
-See {{< link "https://www.ukri.org/wp-content/uploads/2023/07/STFC-070723-RutherfordAppletonLaboratoryCampusConferenceRoomsMap.pdf" >}}RAL Campus Map of conference rooms{{< /link >}}
+- {{< link "https://www.ukri.org/wp-content/uploads/2023/07/STFC-070723-RutherfordAppletonLaboratoryCampusMap.pdf" >}}RAL Campus Map{{< /link >}}

-- **R112** is the building housing the RAL **Visitor Centre** which is where the conference will take place
+  - The conference will take place in the **RAL Visitors Centre, building R112**
   - There will be signs posted around site to help you!